 6. Refines Social Skills and Stimulates Imagination

 Children who regularly get outside to play with other children boost their executive function, which are skills kids need to help solve problems, negotiate, plan, prioritize, and multitask.
-This can also help stimulate creativity and imagination, as kids are working to entertain themselves as they play outside.
+Playing outside can also help stimulate creativity and imagination, as kids are working to entertain themselves as they play.

 Add snow to the mix, and kids have a different setting where they might find new ways to keep busy outside.
 Plus, playing outside helps children refine their social skills, as they’re working together, learning how to share, and solve conflicts.
 They learn how to play together and how to treat other people through outside play, which is extremely valuable.